One of the many things that people find greatly important when it comes to their water is how clear it is.

 Having clear and fresh water is almost expected throughout the United States and many first world countries.
 We use it to cook and clean both ourselves and our homes, relying on access to clean water to do it well.
 More often than not, having clear water is a sign that our plumbing is working as it should be and that the pipes won’t break down anytime soon.

 However, once in a while, you end up finding black particles in water, and you aren’t sure of what caused it.
 Is it okay to just ignore them or do you need to call a plumber or a technician to check the pipes?
 Is it even safe to continue using the water?
 While most of the time it may not be a big deal, it’s always a good idea to fix the problem as soon as you can.

 There are a number of different reasons that can lead to why you’re finding black particles in water, some of which we’ve collected for you.
-If you’re interested in getting professional help for replacing or repairing your plumbing, call Clover Services.
+If you’re interested in getting professional help for replacing or repairing your plumbing, call Clover Contracting.

 Sand or silt got pulled in